jungyg/TailedCore/README.md

 ```

-We have included the dataset configs for our experiments in data_configs.
+We have included the dataset configs for our experiments in `./data_configs`.
 To reproduce, run codes

 ```
 bash generate_dataset.sh